If you’re struggling to get a loan, a credit card or mortgage it’s likely that you need to clean up your credit record.

 you know why you need to clean up your credit record

-If you’ve learnt your lesson, or your circumstances have changed so that you have more money now and you know what to do with it, you’ll want to clean up your credit record.
+If you’ve learnt your lesson, or your circumstances have changed so that you have more money now and you know what to do with it, you’ll want to clean up your credit record so that you can make your money work for you.

 If you’ve had trouble getting credit, it makes sense to find out what information lenders are seeing on your credit record.